Dataproducts: Overview

 Initially known as Data Products, the company was founded by Erwin Tomash in 1962 in order to take controlling interest of Telex's Data Systems Division.
 The division was behind on a contract to deliver disk drives to General Electric.
-Dataproducts was able to complete the product and deliver to GE and later Ferranti, ICL and RCA.
+Dataproducts was able to complete the product and deliver to General Electric and later Ferranti, ICL and RCA.

 Sustained by the disk drive business and Informatics, Data Products began development of their first line printer.
 Introduced in 1963, the 3300 was a 300 line per minute drum printer that used a moving coil actuator for the print hammer.

 In 1966, core memory was added to the product line.
 With heightened sales and earnings, Data Products moved to a new site in Woodland Hills, Los Angeles, California in 1968.
 They started acquiring other businesses, including Staff Dynamics, a personnel agency and Uptime, a manufacturer of card readers.
 Graham Tyson replaced Tomash as CEO in 1971.
 The disk business was ailing in the face of increased competition and finally discontinued.

 Dataproducts switched from drum to band technology in the late 1970s and added dot matrix printers along with a series of thermal printers sourced from Olivetti.
 The telecommunications company Stelma was purchased and Data Card was formed to manufacture plastic card embossing equipment.

 Daisy wheel printers were added to the line with a purchase of the business from Plessey in 1978.
 A joint project with Exxon yielded a series of solid ink printers.
 The Exxon printer division was Danbury Systems Division where 6 members were hired by Howtek, Inc, the company producing the Pixelmaster Solid ink Color printer.
 Howtek was sued by Dataproducts over the use of hot-melt ink.
 This delayed shipment of the Howtek Pixelmaster for about 2 years or until 1986 and also increased the manufacturing cost of the product even though the suit was dropped by Dataproducts.
 Howtek was in negotiations with Apple for this color printer at the time.
 Dataproducts used Toshiba engines for their first laser printers in 1989.